mikavilpas/squanmate/readme.md

 * learn and remember all different shapes and their names
 * display cubeshape algorithms and the shapes the algorithm goes through
   * it's a good aid for memorizing algorithms!
+  * link to your created visualizations from e.g. your Google Sheets

 **You can run it with a modern web browser right now.
 Try it [here][applink]!**